My friend, Shawna Kaminski, talked about squats and knee pain.

 - How flexibility can help you with your knee pain during squatting

 - A different kind of lunge that decreases knee pain

-- Vicious cycle of knee pain
+- The vicious cycle of knee pain

 - Importance of using a mirror for feedback on your technique